lin-stephanie/lin-stephanie.github.io/README.md

 It’s built with [React Three Fiber](https://github.com/pmndrs/react-three-fiber) and a bunch of my own ideas.

-If you like it, drop a star to say hi! ⭐️
+If you’d like, drop a star to say hi! ⭐️

 Either way, hope you find it kinda fun: [lin-stephanie.github.io](https://lin-stephanie.github.io)